Prime Minister Boris Johnson loses key vote, delaying Brexit

 LONDON — Britain may have to wait to leave the European Union.

-Prime Minister Boris Johnson lost a key vote in the House of Commons on Tuesday after lawmakers used an obscure procedural motion to wrest control of the parliamentary agenda from the government in a bid to stop a "no deal" Brexit.
+Prime Minister Boris Johnson lost a key vote in the House of Commons on Tuesday night after lawmakers — including a band of rebels from his own Conservative Party — used an obscure procedural motion to wrest control of the parliamentary agenda from the government in a bid to stop a "no deal" Brexit.

+Parliament headed into another tumultuous day Wednesday, with rebels planning to use their new control of the House to try and force a Brexit delay to January from its current Oct.
+31 deadline.
+Meanwhile, the prime minister was expected to try and persuade lawmakers to back a general election in October in order to restore his authority before the deadline.

-The vote was 328-301, with 21 members of Johnson's Conservative Party rebelling and supporting the motion.
-They can now expect to be kicked out of the party.
-Among the Conservative rebels who voted against the government was Sir Nicholas Soames, the grandson of Winston Churchill, Boris Johnson's politcal idol and the subject of one of his books.
+Tuesday's vote was won by 328 votes to 301, with the 21 Conservatives supporting the motion being kicked out of the party for defying the prime minister.
+Rebels include party grandees Ken Clarke, the longest continuously sitting British lawmaker in the House of Commons, former Treasury chief Philip Hammond, and Nicholas Soames, the grandson of Winston Churchill — Johnson's political idol and the subject of one of his books.

+Ruth Davidson, who days ago quit as the leader of the Conservatives in Scotland, used Twitter to attack the expulsions.

+The rebels acted to stop a so-called no deal exit, where the U.K. would have no official ongoing agreements with the E.U., something critics have predicted will cause economic havoc, as well as shortages of food and medicine.

 "Let there be no doubt, Mr. Speaker, of the consequences of this vote tonight.
 It means that Parliament is on the brink of wrecking any deal that we might be able to scrape in Brussels," Johnson said following the vote.